obsidiansystems/hydra-pay/README.md

 ## Haskell Library

-A first party haskell library `hydra-pay` provides direct access to powerful features like:
+First party haskell libraries `hydra-pay-core` and `hydra-pay` provide direct access to powerful features like:
 * A simple, powerful, and customizable logger with automatic rotation, file size limits, and file management.
 * Automated node management with integrated logging and error tracking, providing a convenient interface for interaction and information.
 * A typesafe GADT based interface into cardano-cli that allows easy: